 Some Potential Disadvantages of Speech Recognition for EHRs

-Despite its benefits, there are sometimes internal barriers that prevent the easy adoption of EHR voice recognition in hospitals and clinics.
+Despite its benefits, there are sometimes internal barriers that prevent the easy adoption of speech recognition in hospitals and clinics.
 There may be problems with:

 - Configuration—some solutions don’t easily integrate with existing EHRs

-- Hardware—some computers, tablets and other devices make voice recognition a challenge
+- Hardware—some computers, tablets and other devices make speech recognition a challenge

 - Customization—depending on the solution used, customization may be difficult

-- Training—without good training, it can be hard for physicians to adopt new technology.
+- Training—without good training, it can be hard for clinicians to adopt new technology.

-If technology isn’t easy and efficient enough to use, then physicians simply won’t use it.
-They can only benefit from voice recognition software if they use it, and they won’t use it unless they can see a payoff.
-This is why it’s so important to choose the right voice recognition platform for your facility’s EHR system.
+If technology isn’t easy and efficient clinicians simply won’t use it.
+They can only benefit from speech recognition software if they use it, and they won’t use it unless they can see a payoff.
+This is why it’s so important to choose the right speech recognition platform for your facility’s EHR system.

 Some technologies are designed specifically to overcome these obstacles.
-Dolbey’s voice recognition platform for EHRs, Fusion Narrate, has a high adoption rate with clinicians.
+Dolbey’s speech recognition solution, Fusion Narrate® powered by nVoq™, has a high adoption rate with clinicians.
 This is due in part to an emphasis on good training practices at the beginning.
 Training helps users optimize efficiency and stay satisfied because they feel comfortable with the software and are able to use it to its best advantage.
 The high success rate is also due to the ease of implementation.
-Fusion Narrate natively interoperates with nearly all EHR applications, making it very easy to get started.
+Fusion Narrate natively interoperates with all EHR applications, making it very easy to implement.